 2.1 Data Description

-The datasets are sourced from the website that dataset.
+The datasets are sourced from the website kaggle, a subsidiary of Google LLC, is an online community of data scientists and machine learning practitioners that allows users to find and publish datasets, explore and build models in a web-based data-science environment.
 The dataset train.csv used in this project, was collected on August 12, 2020.
 It consists of 18,359 rows and 14 columns, 4 of them are numerical columns and 10 of them are categorical columns.
 Each row contains credentials/demographic/experience data for each unique enrollee.
 A description of each of the 14 columns is provided in Table 1.1

 Table 1.1 Description of dataset